6thsolution/dart_sealed/sealed_annotations/README.md

 ```

 An abstract super class is generated with name equal to name of manifest class without the underline (here `Weather`).
-Each method will become a sub-class.
-There should be at least one method. sub-class names are based on method name
+Each method will become a subclass.
+There should be at least one method. subclass names are based on method name
 prefixed with super class name (for example `WeatherSunny`).
 Naming process can be tailored with use of `@WithPrefix`
 and `@WithName` annotations.
-Each method argument will become a field in corresponding sub-class.
+Each method argument will become a field in corresponding subclass.
 Field names are equal
 to argument names and field types are equal to argument types or dynamic if not specified.
 Argument types can be
 overridden using `@WithType` annotation for example when type information is not available at build time.
 Note that you
 can have nullable and non-nullable fields.

-To change prefix of sub-class names which by default is top class name, you can use `@WithPrefix` annotation. for
+To change prefix of subclass names which by default is top class name, you can use `@WithPrefix` annotation. for
 example:

 ```dart